-Moonta today is a State heritage area and a number of buildings from the mining days remain such as Richman’s Plant, Hughes’ Enginehouse, School of Mines and Moonta Mines Museum.
+Moonta today is a State heritage area and a number of buildings from the mining days remain.
+Buildings such as Richman’s Plant, Hughes’ Engine House, School of Mines and Moonta Mines Museum.
 To see these sights its best to have a car however you can see a lot of the Mines area on the local Tourist Railway.

-More relevant to today’s visitor, the area has magnificent family friendly beaches (no surf) and no crowds that you get at Adelaide metropolitan beaches.
+More relevant to today’s visitor, the area has magnificent family friendly beaches.
+There is no surf and no crowds that you get at Adelaide metropolitan beaches.
 There is also a 9 hole Greg Norman designed golf course The Dunes at Port Hughes for those that love to golf.

-For backpackers there a couple campgrounds at Moonta Bay or Port Hughes probably better accessed by those who have a car but you can get to Moonta by bus that leaves from Adelaide.
-Unfortunately there is no forward bus so you would have to return to Adelaide or Port Wakefield to board another bus headed north.
+For backpackers there a couple campgrounds at Moonta Bay or Port Hughes.
+These are probably better accessed by those who have a car however you can get to Moonta by bus.
+The bus leaves from Adelaide.
+Unfortunately there is no forward bus.
+This will mean having to return to Adelaide or Port Wakefield to board another bus headed north.

-For nightlife there are a few pubs in Moonta but this is a town with mostly older people and 10 backpackers with beer will be more lively than anything you’ll find in Moonta.
+For nightlife there are a few pubs in Moonta but this is a town with mostly older people.
+10 backpackers with beer will be more lively than anything you’ll find in Moonta.